Machine learning in phase transition analysis of lattice quantum gravity: Introduction

 \section{Introduction}

 Phase structure recognition and phase transition analysis constitute an important problem in many lattice quantum field theories.
-In particular in the context of quantum gravity, the prospective continuum limit, ideally one consistent with the putative UV fixed point of quantum gravity postulated by asymptotic safety conjecture \cite{weinberg} and sought in the functional renormalization group approaches \cite{reviewFRG1,reviewFRG2,reviewFRG3}, should be related to a phase transition point of lattice theory \cite{RGflow,RenormalCDT,RGflowNew}.
+In particular in the context of quantum gravity, the prospective continuum limit, ideally one consistent with the putative UV fixed point of quantum gravity postulated by the asymptotic safety conjecture \cite{weinberg} and sought in the functional renormalization group approaches \cite{reviewFRG1,reviewFRG2,reviewFRG3}, should be related to a phase transition point of lattice theory \cite{RGflow,RenormalCDT,RGflowNew}.
 At the same time, one aims to reproduce the correct infrared limit, consistent with a small quantum perturbation of general relativity (GR).
 Therefore, recognizing different phases of quantum geometry and analyzing phase transitions using Monte Carlo (MC) data remains a vital task.
 For example, in the Causal Dynamical Triangulations (CDT) approach, one observes a rich phase structure, with four different phases of quantum geometry, of which only three were initially recognized \cite{RecUniv,CDTHL}, and it took more than a decade before the fourth one (the so-called phase $C_b$ or the ``bifurcation phase'') was discovered \cite{Signature}.
-This was due to the limited set of order parameters used at that time, which were insensitive to the bifurcation phase transition.
-It is thus tempting to ask whether machine learning (ML) techniques can be used to give some insight into the nature of the observed phase transitions and (prospectively) to automatically explore the CDT parameter space in search of potential new phases.
-In this work, we made the first step in this direction by analyzing phase transitions already observed in CDT, using a number of ML methods that included both supervised and unsupervised techniques.
+This was due to the too narrow set of order parameters used at that time, which were insensitive to the bifurcation phase transition.
+This highlights a limitation of conventional approaches, which are suitable when the relevant order parameter is known.
+Machine learning (ML) techniques answer the question whether the collected samples in a high-dimensional data set lie on distinguishable manifolds.
+They may learn nonlinear boundaries that are difficult to formulate manually, detect distributional changes that hint at new phases, and provide candidate order parameters.
+It is thus tempting to ask whether ML techniques can be used to give some insight into the nature of the observed phase transitions and (prospectively) to automatically explore the CDT parameter space in search of potential new phases.